-Read-A-Thons are an easy way to get your students excited about reading, both in the classroom and at home.
+Read-A-Thon school fundraisers are an easy way to get your students excited about reading, both in the classroom and at home.
 They can also be used as a tool to make ELA reading standards more fun for your students.
-If you’re struggling with incorporating the new reading regulations in your classroom, here’s how a Read-A-Thon can help.
+If you’re struggling with incorporating the new reading regulations in your classroom, here’s how a Read-A-Thon school fundraiser can help.

-- You can create genre-specific levels throughout the Read-A-Thon to focus on literature from each important ELA standard segment.
+You can create genre-specific levels throughout the Read-A-Thon school fundraiser to focus on literature from each important ELA standard segment.
 For example, students must choose a story from around the world during week one, a drama in week two, and a U.S. historical document in week three.